 Although Ester Blenda Nordström's father was a successful business director she refused to act as the proper girl she was expected to be.
 She lived in a time where women wore long dresses and were not allowed to vote.
 She made a career as a journalist at Svenska Dagbladet, she rode her motorbike to work, wore trousers whilst chain smoking, and travelled around the world with a gun in her bag.
-Do not miss the exhibition about her life, running from 24th of May - 29th of September.
+Do not miss the exhibition about her life reopening in 2020, between May 23rd - September 27th.
 For guided tours in English, please contact us.

 Despite being praised and famous during her lifetime, the star reporter Ester Blenda Nordström was forgotten for many years.
 But times would change and Anna Hylander's documentary "Ester Blenda" was released 2016.
 The year after Fatima Bremmer's biografy "Ett jävla solsken" ("A damn sunshine") was published.
 Now, two years later, Skarhults castle is very proud to present the exhibition about her life, with photographs, letters, and personal items, many of which have never been shown before.

 The story about Ester Blenda Nordström is rather unbelievable.
 She was born in 1891 and was around 20 when she conquered Stockholm's journalistic world where female journalists were barely welcome.
 In 1914 she dresses up as a maid and made history by becoming Sweden's first undercover journalist.

 She partakes in overthrowing a government, fights for women's right to vote, spends 6 months in Lapland with the Sami, taking on a job as a nomad teacher to spread knowledge about the people in the north.
 She saves entire villages from starvation during the Finnish civil war, she travels with a minimal budget in the footsteps of the America-emigrants, on a mule over the Andes, and with bears in Siberia.